-- up to an aggregate nominal amount of £1,250,000,000 in relation to the issue of Regulatory Capital Convertible Instruments; and - subject to applicable law and regulation, at such conversion prices (or such maximum or minimum conversion prices or conversion price methodologies) as may be determined by the Directors of the Company from time to time,
+- up to an aggregate nominal amount of £1,250,000,000 in relation to the issue of Regulatory Capital Convertible Instruments; and - (b) subject to applicable law and regulation, at such conversion prices (or such maximum or minimum conversion prices or conversion price methodologies) as may be determined by the Directors of the Company from time to time,

-Resolution 24.
+Resolution 21.
 Limited disapplication of pre-emption rights

-That, subject to the passing of Resolution 22, the Directors be authorised to allot equity securities (as defined in Section 560(1) of the Companies Act 2006) wholly for cash:
+That, subject to the passing of Resolution 19, the Directors be authorised to allot equity securities (as defined in Section 560(1) of the Companies Act 2006) wholly for cash:

-- pursuant to the authority given by paragraph (i) of Resolution 22 or where the allotment constitutes an allotment of equity securities by virtue of Section 560(3) of the Companies Act 2006 in each case: - (a) in connection with a pre-emptive offer; and - (b) otherwise than in connection with a pre-emptive offer, up to an aggregate nominal amount of £357,704,431; and - (ii) pursuant to the authority given by paragraph (ii) of Resolution 22 in connection with a pre-emptive rights issue, as if Section 561(1) of the Companies Act 2006 did not apply to any such allotment;
+- (a) pursuant to the authority given by paragraph (a) of Resolution 19 or where the allotment constitutes an allotment of equity securities by virtue of Section 560(3) of the Companies Act 2006 in each case: - (i) in connection with a pre-emptive offer; and - (ii) otherwise than in connection with a pre-emptive offer, up to an aggregate nominal amount of £360,981,480; and - (b) pursuant to the authority given by paragraph (b) of Resolution 19 in connection with a pre-emptive rights issue, as if Section 561(1) of the Companies Act 2006 did not apply to any such allotment;

-such authority to expire at the conclusion of the next annual general meeting of the Company or at the close of business on 30 June 2018, whichever is the earlier, but so that the Company may, before such expiry, make offers and enter into agreements which would, or might, require equity securities to be allotted and treasury shares to be sold after the authority given by this resolution has expired and the Directors may allot equity securities and sell treasury shares under any such offer or agreement as if the authority had not expired.
+such authority to expire at the conclusion of the next annual general meeting of the Company or at the close of business on 28 June 2019, whichever is the earlier, but so that the Company may, before such expiry, make offers and enter into agreements which would, or might, require equity securities to be allotted and treasury shares to be sold after the authority given by this resolution has expired and the Directors may allot equity securities and sell treasury shares under any such offer or agreement as if the authority had not expired.

-Resolution 25.
+Resolution 22.
 Limited disapplication of pre-emption rights in the event of financing an acquisition transaction or other capital investment

-That, subject to the passing of Resolution 22 and in addition to any authority granted under Resolution 24, the Directors be authorised to allot equity securities (as defined in Section 560(1) of the Companies Act 2006) wholly for cash pursuant to the authority given by Resolution 22 or where the allotment constitutes an allotment of equity securities by virtue of Section 560(3) of the Companies Act 2006 as if Section 561(1) of the Companies Act 2006 did not apply to any such allotment, such authority to be:
+That, subject to the passing of Resolution 19 and in addition to any authority granted under Resolution 21, the Directors be authorised to allot equity securities (as defined in Section 560(1) of the Companies Act 2006) wholly for cash pursuant to the authority given by Resolution 19 or where the allotment constitutes an allotment of equity securities by virtue of Section 560(3) of the Companies Act 2006 as if Section 561(1) of the Companies Act 2006 did not apply to any such allotment, such authority to be:

-- limited to the allotment of equity securities or sale of treasury shares up to an aggregate nominal amount of £357,704,431; and - used only for the purposes of financing (or refinancing, if the authority is to be used within six months after the original transaction) a transaction which the Board of Directors of the Company determines to be an acquisition or other capital investment of a kind contemplated by the Statement of Principles on Disapplying Pre-Emption Rights most recently published by the Pre-Emption Group prior to the date of this notice of meeting, such authority to expire at the conclusion of the next annual general meeting of the Company or at the close of business on 30 June 2018, whichever is the earlier, but so that the Company may, before such expiry, make offers and enter into agreements which would, or might, require equity securities to be allotted and treasury shares to be sold after the authority given by this resolution has expired and the Directors may allot equity securities and sell treasury shares under any such offer or agreement as if the authority had not expired.
+- (a) limited to the allotment of equity securities or sale of treasury shares up to an aggregate nominal amount of £360,981,480; and - (b) used only for the purposes of financing (or refinancing, if the authority is to be used within six months after the original transaction) a transaction which the Board of Directors of the Company determines to be an acquisition or other capital investment of a kind contemplated by the Statement of Principles on Disapplying Pre-Emption Rights most recently published by the Pre-Emption Group prior to the date of this notice of meeting, such authority to expire at the conclusion of the next annual general meeting of the Company or at the close of business on 28 June

+2019, whichever is the earlier, but so that the Company may, before such expiry, make offers and enter into agreements which would, or might, require equity securities to be allotted and treasury shares to be sold after the authority given by this resolution has expired and the Directors may allot equity securities and sell treasury shares under any such offer or agreement as if the authority had not expired.